 Note: %ident% is the ident mask meaning that the messages from flespi will be sent via the stream with their original ident (IMEI).
 Usually, there's no need to change this parameter unless you want to distinguish the subset of devices coming from flespi.
 Then you can add a prefix like this "flespi-%ident%.

 Now that we have a stream, we need to feed some data into it.
 Click on the stream card.
-You’ll find yourself on the Subscriptions tab.
-Click the chain icon next to the item(s) you want to serve as the source for your stream.
+Switch to the Devices to Channels tab (depending on what instance should serve a the source of data).
+Click the '+' button in the bottom right corner and pick the required source instance from the list.

 Note: pick EITHER channel(s) OR device(s) — don’t mix up both — this may lead to duplicate messages.